askherconsulting/MoT_Automation_Week_API_Challenge/Viv_Notes_updated_by_Beth.md

 - updated PUT booking body fields to match those of POST booking - also think a pre-request script to generate a booking that we can update would be worthwhile
 - DEL room/booking - after viewing a postman advanced testing tutorial I added in a negative test to check for an empty response body/not an error, see what you think.
 I like this idea, I always seem to get 2 of 4 tests failing though?
 Maybe I'm doing something wrong??
 - Get Branding - updated response values test to match the updated values as per PUT request and changed order of tests so that this runs after PUT in a collection
 - PUT UpdateBooking - used callbacks to ensure add room and add booking were generated in correct order in pre-request script - this ensures this request can be run in isolation.
+ARGH - but after re-running the collection it does them in the wrong order!!
+Are workflows a better solution to this, or any other ideas?

 ## Observations
 The following things we might want to just write about in the write up and mention the things we observe as some of it theres little value in automating?